There are women in my closet hanging on hangers, a different woman for each suit, each dress, each pair of shoes. I hoard clothes. –Marya Hornbacher

 - You will love each and every thing in your closet.
 I can honestly say there is nothing in my closet I am “meh” about.
 Each and every thing fits beautifully and I love it.
 If I haven’t worn in a year—out it goes.

 I had first heard of capsule wardrobes when I was a little squirt in the 1980s, working on my Fashion badge as a little Girl Scout.
 It was always in the back of my mind, but I didn’t actually drink the Kool-Aid until I read Jennifer L. Scott’s Madame Chic: 20 Stylish Secrets I Learned Living in Paris.
-I cannot recommend that book highly enough to teach you how and why of editing your wardrobe.
+I cannot recommend that book highly enough to teach you the how and why of editing your wardrobe.

 Think about a clutter-free closet, easy fashion decisions, and targeted shopping trips.
 If these appeal to you, I urge you to consider incorporating the capsule wardrobe into your life.
 You won’t regret it.